jrjp10/protfolio---M-quiry/README.md

-# Created My own Portfolio using pre-made template to understand and template and how to edit it
+# Created My Portfolio using a pre-made template to understand and edit the template